Uche05/ProductSalesAid/README.md

 - gspread to access Google spreadsheet.
 - re(Regular Expression) to check email expression and check if it matches expression given.
 - google-auth used to confirm authorizations between python code and APIs for google services.
-- tqdm used to display progression create loading bars to showcase updates and downloads.
+- tqdm used to display progression bars as it creates loading bars to showcase updates and downloads.

 ## Testing